cypress-io/cypress-documentation/source/api/commands/task.md

 **{% fa fa-angle-right %} event** ***(String)***

-An event name (can be any arbitrary string) that you handle via the `task` event in the {% url "`pluginsFile`" configuration#Folders-Files %}.
+An event name to be handled via the `task` event in the {% url "`pluginsFile`" configuration#Folders-Files %}.

 **{% fa fa-angle-right %} arg** ***(Object)***

 An argument to send along with the event.
-Can be any type of value that can be serialized by [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)  (string, boolean, array, object, etc.).
-Types such as functions, regular expressions, Symbols will be omitted or censored to `null`.
+This can be any value that can be serialized by [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
+Unserializable types such as functions, regular expressions, or symbols will be omitted to `null`.

 **{% fa fa-angle-right %} options** ***(Object)***